enigmatronix13/X-Tweet-Scraper/README.md

     "keyword1", "keyword2", "keyword3"
 ]
 ```

-To run headless (without opening the browser):
+To run the browser in the background, uncomment:
 ```python
 # options.add_argument('--headless')
 ```